Yurinann/Filter-Thesaurus-Cloud/README.md

 # Filter-Thesaurus-Cloud

-A thesaurus for minecraft server (TrChat).
+A thesaurus for minecraft server (via TrChat).
 <br>
 <br>